DUNE/femb_doc/test_stand_expert/ADC/ADC_Shift_Instructions.md

 7) Adjust the waveform generator to generate a sine wave with a frequency between 1 and 10kHz:

-     -On the RIGOL wave function generator click on the burst button once to take local control
+     * On the RIGOL wave function generator click on the burst button once to take local control

-     -Make sure SINE, CH1 and OUTPUT1 are all clicked on.
+     * Make sure SINE, CH1 and OUTPUT1 are all clicked on.

-     -Adjust Sine wave parameters till you see the waveform output from the chip clearly.
+     * Adjust Sine wave parameters till you see the waveform output from the chip clearly.

      [insert instructions for the Keysight generator here]